ISAITB/docs-tdl/source/constructs/index.rst

     :stub-columns: 1
     :header: "Name", "Required?", "Description"

-    @txnid, no, The ID of the transaction this ``listen`` belongs to.
-If not specified (for non-transactional messaging) the ``handler`` attribute is required.
     @from, yes, The ID of the actor that will be sending the message (see :ref:`test-case-actors`).
 Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
-    @to, yes, The ID of the actor that will be receiving the message (see :ref:`test-case-actors`).
-Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
     @handler, no, The :ref:`messaging handler<handlers>` to use for this messaging step.
 If not specified (for transactional messaging) the ``txnid`` attribute is required.
+    @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is "false").
+Note that within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
+See :ref:`tdl-steps-common-hidesteps` for further details.
     @id, no, The ID for the step.
 This is also the name of a ``map`` variable in the session context in which output will be stored.
+    @invert, no, A boolean flag determining whether the step's result should be inverted (default is "false").
+Setting to "true" will expect a communication failure to complete the step as a success.
+    @level, no, The severity level to be considered when this step fails.
+Can be set to ``ERROR`` (the default) or ``WARNING``, or be defined dynamically via :ref:`variable reference<test-case-referring-to-variables>`.
+See :ref:`tdl-steps-common-level` for further details.
+    @reply, no, A boolean flag indicating that this communication should be presented as a reply (default is "false").
+Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
     @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is "false").
 See also :ref:`tdl-steps-common-stoponerror`.
-    @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is "false").
-Note that within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
-See :ref:`tdl-steps-common-hidesteps` for further details.
+    @to, yes, The ID of the actor that will be receiving the message (see :ref:`test-case-actors`).
+Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
-    @reply, no, A boolean flag indicating that this communication should be presented as a reply (default is "false").
-Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`. documentation, no, Rich text content that provides further information on the current step. property, no, Zero or more elements to provide configuration regarding the setup of the messaging handler call that are not passed to the handler.
-Each ``property`` element has a ``name`` attribute and a text content or variable reference as value. config, no, Zero or more elements containing configuration values pertinent to the message exchange.
-Each ``config`` element has a ``name`` attribute and a text content or variable reference as value. input, no, Zero or more elements for for the messaging handler to consider.
+    @txnid, no, The ID of the transaction this ``listen`` belongs to.
+If not specified (for non-transactional messaging) the ``handler`` attribute is required. config, no, Zero or more elements containing configuration values pertinent to the message exchange.
+Each ``config`` element has a ``name`` attribute and a text content or variable reference as value. documentation, no, Rich text content that provides further information on the current step. input, no, Zero or more elements for for the messaging handler to consider.
 See :ref:`handlers-inputs-outputs` for details. output, no, Zero or more elements for the output values reported back to the test case.
-See :ref:`handlers-inputs-outputs` for details.
+See :ref:`handlers-inputs-outputs` for details. property, no, Zero or more elements to provide configuration regarding the setup of the messaging handler call that are not passed to the handler.
+Each ``property`` element has a ``name`` attribute and a text content or variable reference as value.

 .. note::
     **GITB software support:** The ``listen`` step is currently not supported.
 As a general note,